 Food and kitchen service preparation is the secret hero in the kitchen process.
 A well-thought-out and monitored preparation plan will ensure that the team succeeds with guests.
 Such a plan must include the following two items:

-When preparing the kitchen, food safety also plays a major role in protecting consumers from foodborne illnesses and restaurateurs from lawsuits and closures.
+When preparing the kitchen, adhereing to OSHA's food safety standards also plays a major role in protecting consumers from foodborne illnesses and restaurateurs from lawsuits and closures.
 That's why it's important in commercial kitchens to take preventive measures, such as making sure kitchen staff follow all sanitation and kitchen safety procedures.
 Food should also be prepared according to standard recipes and served promptly.

 For perfect service, it is important to have enough staff on-site at the right time.
 Having the right number of staff can have the difference between satisfied and angry customers.
 That's why it's not only important to make the staff's job easier by using checklists in the kitchen operation, but to take care of their concerns by using checklists in HR.